Explore Vaasa and Finland

 Get employed in your field

 Vaasa has employment for various experts in their field and the employment rate of the region is the second best after the province of Uusimaa.
 There are particularly enterprises of energy, chemistry, plastic and metal industries.
 In addition to the industrial sector, the labour market has drive on almost every field, especially in the social and health sector and the business sector.
-The most significant employers include the city of Vaasa, the government, Wärtsilä, the central hospital of Vaasa, ABB, KWH Group and Vacon.
+The most significant employers include the city of Vaasa, the government, Wärtsilä, the central hospital of Vaasa, ABB, KWH Group and Danfoss.
 In addition to the government and the city of Vaasa, the numerous business, service and industrial enterprises of the region offer students practical training and summer jobs.

 Everything at hand